LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 This project is based on RD Library TypeScript versions **3.13-1-beta** using the Platform Session only.
 The method signatures, data formats, etc are subject to change.

-## Step 2: Installing Data Library for TypeScript.
+## <a id="step2_install_library"></a>Step 2: Installing Data Library for TypeScript.

 The Data Library for TypeScript/JavaScript is available on the [npm](https://www.npmjs.com/package/@refinitiv-data/data) package manager platform.
 We can install the library to our project with the following command

 ```bash
 $bun add @refinitiv-data/data
 ```
-Then
+Then run the following command to [install TypeScript declarations for Bun](https://bun.sh/guides/runtime/typescript).

 ```bash
 $bun add -d @types/bun
 ```
-Once the installation is succeed, the Data Library dependency will be added to the project's package.json file.
+Once the installations are succeed, the Data Library dependency will be added to the project's package.json file.

 ```JSON
 {